techfort/LokiJS/tutorials/Persistence Adapters.md

 }
 ```

-and a saveDatabase example might look like :
+and a saveDatabase example might look like:

 ```javascript
 MyCustomAdapter.prototype.saveDatabase = function(dbname, dbstring, callback) {